February 2026 payment dates for benefits and pensions plus cost of living support

 Inflation went up for the first time in five months in December, increasing from 3.2 to 3.4 per cent.
 The small rise means the rate remains nearly one per cent higher than the end of 2024, as prices stay persistently high in the face of stagnant incomes.

-At the same time, exorbitant household bills mean millions are grappling with debts to afford the essentials.
+At the same time, exorbitant household bills are causing millions to grapple with debts to afford the essentials.

 Around 14 million adults are going without food because they cannot afford it, recent research by the Trussell Trust found.
 Meanwhile, energy arrears have more than doubled over the past five years, rising to £4.4bn by the end of June 2025.